zarf-dev/proposals/0032-support-ipv6/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-Currently a container runtime interface (CRI) connects to the default Zarf registry using a nodeport service on 127.0.0.1.
-Connecting to nodeport services on localhost is blocked by certain distros, IPV6, and NFTables.
-Zarf will introduce a hostNetwork / hostPort proxy daemonset to enable the default registry for these use cases.
+The default Zarf registry uses a nodeport service on 127.0.0.1.
+The registry is on localhost as the most popular container runtime interfaces (CRI) allow insecure connections to localhost by default.
+However, Connecting to nodeport services using localhost is blocked by certain distros, IPV6 stacks, and NFTables.
+This ZEP proposes introducing a hostNetwork or hostPort proxy daemonset to enable the default registry for these use cases.

-This ZEP proposes to implement support in Zarf for deploying into Kubernetes clusters configured with IPv6 networking and where IPv4 is not supported.

 ## Motivation